Last Updated on September 12, 2024 by Kieran Beckles

 Alaskan Klee Kai are a recognized breed by the United Kennel Club, with these small dogs becoming increasingly popular.

-If you’re wondering whether either breed is considered purebred dogs, we’ll find out in this article.
+If you’re wondering whether either breed is considered a purebred dog, we’ll find out in this article.

 Alaskan Klee Kai: Origin

-The Alaskan Klee Kai breed was created by an American called Linda Spurlin.
+An American created the Alaskan Klee Kai breed called Linda Spurlin.
 She wanted to create a companion-sized pet that looked like a small Husky after meeting and adopting a 17-lb Husky dog called Curious.

-She started her Klee Kai breeding programme with Alaskan Husky and Siberian Husky plus some Schipperke and American Eskimo Dog.
-By the late 1980s and early 1990s, her AKK were already proving increasingly popular in the United States and their notoriety would steadily grow throughout the 2000s.
+She started her Klee Kai breeding program with Alaskan Husky and Siberian Husky plus some Schipperke and American Eskimo Dog.
+By the late 1980s and early 1990s, her AKK were already proving increasingly popular in the United States, and their notoriety would steadily grow throughout the 2000s.

-It’s important to note you can only get ones of these dogs by breeding purebred Alaskan Klee Kai.
+It’s important to note you can only get one of these dogs by breeding a purebred Alaskan Klee Kai.

 Mini Husky: Origin

-The Mini Husky, on the other, is a mix breed that isn’t recognised by the AKC or the UKC.
+The Mini Husky, on the other, is a mixed breed that the AKC or the UKC doesn’t recognize.
 The Mini Husky is a smaller version of the Siberian Husky.
-The first purposefully bred Mini Huskies were thought to have been by a women called Bree Normandin.
+The first purposefully bred Mini Huskies were thought to have been by a woman called Bree Normandin.
 Desiring a smaller version of Siberian Huskies, Normandin is reported to have bred the smallest members of her Siberian Husky pack to create the first Miniature Huskies.

 Alaskan Klee Kai vs Miniature Husky: Size

 Alaskan Klee Kai can come in three different sizes: standard, miniature and toy.
-The UKC explain in the Klee Kai’s breed standard that they’re a small to medium-sized dog.
-The organisation add that “height is measured from the withers to the ground” and “weight should be proportionate to height and bone structure, appearing neither too heavy nor too thin.”
+The UKC explains in the Klee Kai’s breed standard that they’re small to medium-sized dogs.
+The organization adds that “height is measured from the withers to the ground” and “weight should be proportionate to height and bone structure, appearing neither too heavy nor too thin.”

-While Klee Kai don’t come close to the size of Alaskan Huskies or Siberian Huskies, they make up for their lack of size with their big personalities.
-So they appear to be like a companion sized Siberian Husky with larger than life personalities.
+While Klee Kai doesn’t come close to the size of Alaskan Huskies or Siberian Huskies, they make up for their lack of size with their big personalities.
+So they appear to be like a companion-sized Siberian Husky with larger-than-life personalities.

 Miniature Husky, meanwhile, will grow up to 17 inches tall and weigh around 35 pounds.
-However, as these mixed dogs aren’t recognised by a major breed organisation, we were unable to find a breed standard, including a height and weight guide.
+However, as a major breed organization doesn’t recognize these mixed dogs, we were unable to find a breed standard, including a height and weight guide.

 Alaskan Klee Kai vs Miniature Husky: Appearance

-Seeing as the Miniature Husky is just a smaller version of the Siberian Husky, they can have a vast range of coat colours and combinations.
-However, you’ll find the most common Miniature Husky coat colours are black and white, grey and white, brown and white, red and white, black and white.
+Seeing as the Miniature Husky is just a smaller version of the Siberian Husky, they can have a vast range of coat colors and combinations.
+However, you’ll find the most common Miniature Husky coat colors are black and white, grey and white, brown and white, red and white, and black and white.
 Just like the AKK, Mini Huskies can have blue eyes, brown eyes, hazel eyes, as well as green eyes.
 Some Mini Huskies will be bi-eyed or parti-eyed.

 Alaskan Klee Kai vs Miniature Husky: Temperament

-Miniature Huskies will likely be more outgoing than a Klee Kai.
+Miniature Huskies will likely be more outgoing than Klee Kai.
 While it’s important to remember that every dog is different so no two Miniature Huskies or Alaskan Klee Kai will be the same.
 But having said that, Miniature Huskies do seem a bit more social.
-Mini Huskies will likely to be intelligent but will need daily exercise and mental stimulation to prevent unwanted behaviours such as chewing or digging.
-They’ll likely have a mischievous streak, including a hidden skill as an escape artist so make sure to secure your garden or yard.
+Mini Huskies will likely be intelligent but will need daily exercise and mental stimulation to prevent unwanted behaviors such as chewing or digging.
+They’ll likely have a mischievous streak, including a hidden skill as an escape artist, so make sure to secure your garden or yard.

 Alaskan Klee Kai vs Miniature Husky: Shedding